As one of Europe’s sunniest capitals, Lisbon’s beauty strikes most first-time visitors.

 Is it easy to get around Lisbon?

-The city is not very large city and has a reasonable public transport system.
+The city is not very large and has a reasonable public transport system.
 In central Lisbon, the metro is the most practical way to travel, complemented by the yellow buses and trams to reach parts of the city that are not accessible by metro.

 For information on Lisbon’s public transport, check out the Getting Around Lisbon page.
 Use the Viva Viagem card to pay for your journeys.
 For sightseeing tours, there a number of options including the hop-on hop-off buses and the tuk-tuk rides.